d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 ![At each time step, greedy search selects the token with the highest conditional probability.](../img/s2s-prob1.svg) :label:`fig_s2s-prob1`

-Let us illustrate it with an example.
+Let's illustrate it with an example.
 Suppose that there are four tokens
 "A", "B", "C", and "&lt;eos&gt;" in the output dictionary.
 In :numref:`fig_s2s-prob1`,